Can You Eat Brussels Sprouts Raw? From Crispy Salads to Tasty Wraps

 How can I make raw Brussels sprouts more enjoyable if I don’t like their taste?

-Experiment with different preparation methods, such as marinating or combining them with other flavors in salads, to find a combination that suits your palate.
+Experiment with different preparation methods.
+For example, try marinating them or combining them with other flavors in salads.
+Find a combination that suits your palate.

 How can I make raw Brussels sprouts more enjoyable as a snack?

-Try roasting thinly sliced Brussels sprouts to create crispy chips or enjoy them as dipper sticks with your favorite dips.
+Try roasting thinly sliced Brussels sprouts to create crispy chips, or enjoy them as dip sticks with your favorite dips.

 What culinary techniques can I use to enhance the flavor of raw Brussels sprouts?